 Yanmo, known for its daily catching and grilling of fish from the Izu Peninsula, is a perfect spot for a sophisticated lunch against a backdrop of sleek, modern Japanese-style decor and ambiance.
-A visit to this restaurant is similar to some Michelin-star restaurants in that while the dinner prices (5,000-10,000 yen/person) might be a closer match to the swankiness of the place, the lunch prices are an absolute steal.
+And while its dinner prices (5,000-10,000 yen/person) might be a closer match to the swankiness of the place, the lunch prices are an absolute steal.
 Mainly finely dressed office workers from the area are in attendance, so you might want to slip into something slightly more put together than “shorts and a tee” summer gear.

 The lunch menu is, unfortunately, only in Japanese.
 Should you not be able to read it, here’s a handy English translation so you can get by with a bit of pointing.

 Sawara yuzukayaki (Japanese Spanish mackerel grilled with yuzu) – 1,400